DEFRA/python-mcp-server-demo/README.md

 1. Sync the dependencies using `uv sync`
 2. Build the Python package using `uv build`
 3. Install the package globally using `pipx install .` or `pipx install . --force` if you have previously installed it.

+Both modes can be tested using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector).

 ## Local development